mila-iqia/cableinspect-ad-code/src/enhanced-patchcore/README.md

 ## CableInspect-Ad Dataset

-More details about the dataset can be found [here](https://mila-iqia.github.io/cableinspect-ad/).
+More details about the dataset can be found in [the project website](https://mila-iqia.github.io/cableinspect-ad/).

 Some notebooks have been developed to visualize locally this dataset.
 They can be found in the `notebooks` folder: